 It is recommended that you enable Tableau Prep Conductor on a dedicated node to run flows.
 For more information, see the following topics:

-For new Tableau Server installations, see Installing Tableau Server with Prep Conductor(Link opens in a new window).
+For new Tableau Server installations, see Step 1 (New Install): Install Tableau Server with Tableau Prep Conductor.

-To enable Tableau Prep Conductor on an existing installation of Tableau Server, see Enable Tableau Prep Conductor to your Tableau Server Installation topic(Link opens in a new window).
+To enable Tableau Prep Conductor on an existing installation of Tableau Server, see Step 1 (Existing Install): Enable Tableau Prep Conductor.